zio/zio/docs/datatypes/core/zio.md

 val composite = action.ensuring(cleanupAction)
 ```

+> _**Note:**
+> Finalizers offer very powerful guarantees, but they are low-level, and should generally not be used for releasing resources.
+For higher-level logic built on `ensuring`, see `ZIO#bracket` on the next section.

 ### Brackets

 In Scala the `try` / `finally` is often used to manage resources.
 A common use for `try` / `finally` is safely acquiring and releasing resources, such as new socket connections or opened files: